nyu-pl-sp19/class10/README.md

 * OCaml: modules and functors

-Important question in the design of a module system for a programming language include:
+Important questions in the design of a module system for a programming language include:

 * How are the public interface and private implementation specified?

 * How are dependencies between modules resolved?

-* How do the interfaces of similar models relate?
+* How do the interfaces of similar modules relate?
 Is there a notion of module types?

 * What are the naming conventions of imported entities?